 Recognizing low testosterone levels

+A blood test is the only way to diagnose a low testosterone level or a reduction in the bioavailability of testosterone.
 Some men have a lower than normal testosterone level without signs or symptoms.
+In this case, no treatment is needed.
 For others, low testosterone might cause:

 - Changes in sexual function.
 This might include erectile dysfunction, reduced sexual desire, fewer spontaneous erections — such as during sleep — and infertility.
 Your testes might become smaller as well.